freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 Conflicts can arise because many contributors work on the repository, and changes can break your PR which is pending a review and merge.

-More often than not you may not require a rebase, because we squash all commits, however, if a rebase is requested, here is what you should do.
+Since we tend to squash all commits, you may not have to do a rebase.
+However, if one is requested, here is what you should do.

 ### For Usual Bug Fixes and Features